-Local 'Run' Enable Onboard Keypad Display 6901 Remote Keypad Display
+Local 'Run' Enable

+Onboard Keypad Display 6901 Remote Keypad Disp

+M

 - The drive will enable and should accelerate the motor to the speed demanded.
-Parameter 0105 (Speed Percent) provides the real time speed feedback (% of motor nameplate rpm) value. - When the drive is running, the drive will show the following status indication:
+The 'Speed Percent' parameter provides the real time speed feedback (% of motor nameplate rpm) value. - When the drive is running, the drive will show the following status indication:

-5, 0 Drive 'Running' Indication Onboard Keypad Display 6901 Remote Keypad Display Motor ' Running ' icon 'rotates' in the direction of the shaft.
-Motor 'Running' LED Illuminated, motor 'Stopped' LED off.
-The shaft will rotate in the direction indicated by the direction LEDs: 'FWD' direction:
+Drive 'Running' Indication Onboard Keypad Display 6901 Remote Keypad Display RUN REV 'RUN' LED Illuminates.
+If the 'REV' LED is also illuminated, motor is running in the reverse direction: RUN REV Motor ' Running ' LED Illuminated, motor ' Stopped ' LED off.
+The shaft will rotate in the direction indicated by the direction LEDs: ' FWD ' direction: